 As a newcomer coder, you should learn HTML.
 According to the latest studies, 3 million Google searches are carried out every 60 seconds!
 4320 MILLION per day and rising.
 Everything is on the Web and comes in the form of ‘pages’, but how does one create a web page?

-Sure, there are a number of sites you can use to create your own Website, where they’ll offer you a number of different ‘themes’ which come with a specific layout, font, etc. However, if you want to get creative and have complete control of your site, it’s important to know how to make these back-end tweaks.
-As all the web pages in the world are created with HTML, this is a good place to start.
+Sure, there are a number of sites you can use to create your own Website.
+There they’ll offer you a number of different ‘themes’ which come with a specific layout, font, etc. However, if you want to get creative and have complete control of your site, it’s important to know how to make these back-end tweaks.
+In order to do so, you should learn HTML.
+As all the web pages in the world use HTML, this is a good place to start.
 If we look for a definition on Google we will find something like this:

 “Hypertext markup language (HTML) is the major markup language used to display web pages on the Internet.
 In other words, web pages are composed of HTML, which is used to display text, images or other resources through a web browser.”

 HTML: how does it work?